 Houston Tummy Tuck (Abdominoplasty)

 An abdominoplasty, otherwise known as a tummy tuck, is a plastic surgery procedure designed to address loose or excess skin and deposits of fat in the abdomen.
 An abdominoplasty can improve the function and shape of the abdominal wall.
 Many individuals who have lost a substantial amount of weight in their abdominal area as well as individuals who have already had some type of abdominal surgery (e.g., a C-section, a hysterectomy, etc.) are usually good candidates for an abdominoplasty.
-At Lift Plastic Surgery in Houston, double board-certified Plastic Surgeons Dr. Shitel Patel and Dr. Tuan Truong perform abdominoplasties to help their patients achieve the flat, more contoured abdomen they desire.
+At Lift Plastic Surgery in Houston, double board-certified Plastic Surgeon Dr. Shitel Patel performs abdominoplasties to help his patients achieve the flat, more contoured abdomen they desire.

 Who is a Good Candidate for a Tummy Tuck in Houston?